- Hi There

-- I Started To Feel Smothered And Anxious
+- I Began To Feel Smothered And Anxious

-- We Minimalized Our Life In A Huge Way
+- We Minimized Our Life In A Huge Way

 - The First Thing I Noticed Was My Stress Melting Away

-- 10 Ways To Minimalize Your Home, Mind, and Spirit
+- 10 Ways To Minimize Your Home, Mind, and Spirit

 Living in Australia, we had a pretty good lifestyle.
 We worked long hours but we had decent wages, the ability to buy a modern car or two (although running costs for two cars has definitely risen).